 If you experience difficulties viewing or printing a specific report, contact the Focused Monitoring and Technical Assistance consultant for that LEA to request a hardcopy.

-To comply with the Family Educational Rights and Privacy Act, any cell containing a number less than 11 will be suppressed.
+To comply with the Family Educational Rights and Privacy Act, any cell containing a number less than 11 will be suppressed and replaced with a "*".

 Indicator report for LEA name beginning with A-B (PDF; 11MB)